chr0mag/geoipsets/README.md

 Automatic Updates
 -----------------
-The provided *systemd* service & timer updates the set data on disk, but *nftables* and *ipset* need to be reloaded to use the new sets.
+The provided *systemd* service & timer updates the set data on disk, but *nftables* and *ipset* need to be reloaded to use the updated sets.

 Continuing with the example above:
 ***ipset***
-* flush and then import the new ipset
+* flush and then import the new ipsets, then save
 ```
 ipset flush RU.ipv4
 ipset restore --exist --file /usr/local/share/geoipsets/ipset/ipv4/RU.ipv4